What tests are used for ADHD and related conditions?

 RAADS-R: Ritvo Autism Asperger Diagnostic Scale – Revised

 The RAADS-R is a self-assessment tool used for diagnosing Autism Spectrum Disorders in adolescents and adults.
-Comprising 80 questions, the scale covers various domains including language, social relatedness, and sensorimotor functions.
+Comprising of 80 questions, the scale covers various domains including language, social relatedness, and sensorimotor functions.
 The RAADS-R is unique in that it considers both current behaviour and developmental history, offering a comprehensive view for diagnosis.
 It's especially useful for identifying Asperger's Syndrome and high-functioning autism.

 Other Diagnostic Tests: